tomjoht/reading/book_notes/autonomy_burns.md

 Cars represent freedom for people.
 They enabled [[mobility]], which is the ability to get from place to place, anywhere you want.
 Cars allowed people to live farther out, to commute in to work, to get around.
 Cars transformed personal mobility, giving people freedom.

-Burns was an early proponent of the transformation of automobiles to alternative propulsion sources, to EVs.
+Burns was an early proponent of the transformation of automobiles to alternative propulsion sources, to [[electric vehicles]].
 He helped push GM in the direction of EVs and to explore models of urban driving.
 But alternative propulsion systems were expensive, too cost prohibitive to work.
 GM and Detroit were wary about the effort, then the auto industry suffered a financial crisis in 2008.
 Wasn’t financially able to keep pouring money into research and experimentation toward something that might not even work out.
 Automakers just trying to stay afloat, sell cars.
 However, they lost out on a golden opportunity to get a jump on EV development at the right time.
 Detroit didn’t seize the moment at the right time.

 In contrast, Google continued to pour money into AV development.
 Almost struck a deal with Ford, but Ford didn’t contribute enough on their side to make it worth it for Google.
 Google’s initial project for developing EVs was called Chauffer.
 Started sometime in 2005-ish?
 Not sure.
 Eventually google started developing a highway driver assist feature, wanted to test it.
 In 2013, dogfooded it with employees.
 Found that people just fell asleep or became inattentive.
 Pulled the plug on this feature due to safety concerns.
 Worried that crashes would jeopardize testing efforts, lose trust with public.
 Also wanted to keep focus on transportation as a service, not as advanced tech in cars to assist with drivers driving private vehicles.
 Continued work on AV models.